Western Azerbaijan (irredentist concept): History

 A map presented by the Azerbaijani delegation at the Paris Peace Conference in 1919, laying claims over its neighbor Armenia.
-Azerbaijani territorial pretensions at the time stretched all the way to the Black Sea, envisioning Armenia as a rump state centered around Yerevan and what is now northern Armenia.
+Azerbaijani territorial ambitions at the time stretched all the way to the Black Sea, envisioning Armenia as a rump state centered around Yerevan and what is now northern Armenia.

 The present-day territory of Armenia, along with the western part of Azerbaijan, including Nakhchivan were historically part of the Armenian highlands and Eastern Armenia.

 The toponym "Zangezur" that Azerbaijan uses is derived from the name of a district created by the Russian Empire in 1868 as part of the Yelizavetpol governorate.
 The term covers an area including what is today the southern part of Armenia.
 Syunik, the Armenian name, is an older term dating back to antiquity.

 The area formed part of the ancient Kingdom of Armenia after the fall of the Achaemenid Empire, with control over the region later being contested by the Roman Empire and in turn the Parthian and Sassanid Empires in Persia.
 In the Middle Ages, the area was controlled variously by Oghuz Turkic Seljuks, Qara Qoyunlu and Aq Qoyunlu before eventually falling into the hands of the Safavid Empire.

 Under the Iranian Safavids, the area that constitutes the bulk of the present-day Republic of Armenia, was organized as the Erivan Province.
 The Erivan Province also had Nakhchivan as one of its administrative jurisdictions.
 A number of the Safavid era governors of the Erivan Province were of Turkic origin.
 Together with the Karabagh province, the Erivan Province comprised Iranian Armenia.

 Iranian ruler Nader Shah later established the Erivan Khanate (i.e. province); from then on, together with the smaller Nakchivan Khanate, these two administrative entities constituted Iranian Armenia.
 In the Erivan Khanate, the Armenian citizens had partial autonomy under the immediate jurisdiction of the melik of Erevan.
 In the Qajar era, members of the royal Qajar dynasty were appointed as governors of the Erivan khanate, until the Russian occupation in 1828.
 The heads of the provincial government of the Erivan Khanate were thus directly related to the central ruling dynasty.

 In 1828, per the Treaty of Turkmenchay, Iran was forced to cede the Erivan and Nakhchivan Khanates to the Russians.
 These two territories, which had constituted Iranian Armenia prior to 1828, were added together by the Russians and then renamed into the "Armenian Oblast".